 For more information, refer to OIC’s Guideline Transferring access applications.

-To be satisfied that the document does not exist it will be necessary to consider:
+To be satisfied that the document does not exist it will be necessary to consider:5

 The Commissioner did not accept that the existence of record-keeping obligations under the PID Act established the existence of an internal PID Register and based on that, and evidence provided that such a Register did not exist, upheld the agency's decision that the document was non-existent.

 To be satisfied that a document is unlocatable, the agency must first consider whether there are reasonable grounds to be satisfied the document has been or should be in the agency’s possession or control.
-Once satisfied, the agency must take all reasonable steps to find it.9
+Once that is established, the agency must take all reasonable steps to find it.10

-Officers in relevant operational areas will often be able to assist in meeting the obligation to take all reasonable steps to find the document, for example by providing information about the document.
+Officers in relevant operational areas will often be able to help meet the obligation to take all reasonable steps to find the document, for example by providing information about the document.

 When relying on information provided by other officers, decision makers must still be satisfied that the information provided is sufficient for them to make a decision that the document does not exist or cannot be located.

-To determine if a document is non-existent or unlocatable, agencies must demonstrate they have taken all reasonable steps to find the document, not just that reasonable searches have been undertaken.10
+To determine if a document is non-existent or unlocatable, agencies must demonstrate they have taken all reasonable steps to find the document, not just that reasonable searches have been undertaken.11

 As mentioned above, the decision notice must explain the steps taken to find the document.
 Where searches were undertaken, the notice should include details of the locations searched, why those locations were chosen, and a description of how the searches were conducted.
 For more information, refer to the OIC’s Guideline: Searching for documents.